Interview Types

 Be specific: "I want to own a product area end-to-end and mentor junior team members" is better than "I want to grow and take on more responsibility."

 "What would you do in your first 90 days?"
-This tests whether you understand the scope of the role and can think in phases.

 A strong answer has three parts: the first 30 days (listen, learn, build relationships), days 30-60 (identify quick wins, understand pain points), and days 60-90 (propose and begin executing on one initiative).